viktor-ferenczi/se-multigrid-projector/README.md

 [Torch plugin](https://torchapi.com/plugins/view/?guid=d9359ba0-9a69-41c3-971d-eb5170adb97e) (updated automatically by Torch)

 Add the plugin on Torch's UI, then restart the server.
-Make sure your players are aware of the Plugin Loader, so they can install the client plugin.
+Make sure your players are aware of Pulsar, so they can install the client plugin.

 ### Dedicated Server plugin installation